CalPolyUROV/UROV2016/README.txt

 # https://github.com/ptrbrtz/razor-9dof-ahrs/wiki/Tutorial
 #
 # TimerOne : Looks good for PWM/Periodic-Call/Call-After-Delay stuff/Call-up-to-X-times-Periodically Stuff I think
-# It is Interrupt Driven! (can be modified to work on other timer0/2/3/4/5
+# It is driven by Interrupt as opposed to delay! (can be modified to work on other timer0/2/3/4/5) (The pwm
 # https://github.com/PaulStoffregen/TimerOne
 #
 #